What is TUSQ XL?

 You have so many guitar nuts, how do I figure out which one is right for my guitar?

 We probably have a nut that either fits perfectly or is close.
-The best thing to do is measure your nut for length, thickness, height and, E-E spacing.
+The best thing to do is measure your nut for length, thickness, height and, E to E spacing.
 Pay close attention to the E to E spacing, then check your measurements with the ones on our site.
 The material is easy to shape so if it's a little longer or higher, so it's no big deal to work it down a little.

 Will installing a TUSQ XL or TUSQ nut change my tone?